 In fact, the sun during these summer months removes the solanine and the peppers are more flavorful and digestible.

-Roman Style Chicken with Peppers: Some Variations
+Roman Style Chicken: Some Variations

 Spicy Roman Style Chicken